Dr. Renata Trister DO

 Vitamin D dysregulation

-1,25-D can 1nduce the innate immune system.
+1,25-D can activate the innate immune system.
 Elevated levels can be found in patients with chronic conditions.

 25-D can suppress the innate immune system.